Advance your career through an internship or training opportunity in the United States!

 What We Offer

 As a J-1 Exchange Visitor Program sponsor, Cultural Vistas is responsible for administering exchange programs in compliance with the U.S. Department of State’s public diplomacy goals and visa requirements.

-Once individuals secure an internship or training opportunity or hosts identify individuals they wish to bring to the United States, our staff provides assistance and services to both parties.
+Once individuals secure an internship or training opportunity or host companies identify individuals they wish to bring to the United States, our staff provides assistance and services to both parties.